iieshphoughat2/python_todo_list/README.md

 - Error handling

 ## Tech Used
-- Python (loops, lists, dictionaries, error handling)
+- Python (loops, lists, dictionaries, error handling, conditionals)

 ## How to Run
 1. Clone the repository